Me and my girlfriend moved to Shanghai with no idea how a gay couple would be treated. I was pleasantly surprised by what I found.

 Clubs and bars

 Shanghai is better for the LGBT party scene than any other city that I have been to.
 And that’s a long list that includes New York City!
-Here are some venues that you will definitely want to visit if you’re in Shanghai.
+Check out this and this list for some venues that you will definitely want to visit if you’re in Shanghai.

 Tolerance, not rights